-Gainesville, Fla. — Steven Johnson, associate professor of wildlife ecology and conservation in the UF/IFAS College of Agricultural and Life Sciences (CALS), received the Excellence in College and University Teaching Award for Food and Agricultural Sciences from the United States Department of Agriculture.
+Gainesville, Fla. — Steven Johnson, professor of wildlife ecology and conservation in the UF/IFAS College of Agricultural and Life Sciences (CALS), received the Excellence in College and University Teaching Award for Food and Agricultural Sciences from the United States Department of Agriculture.

 Johnson’s award was one of six regional awards presented, recognizing scholarship, exemplary pedagogy and dedication to instruction.

 “Dr. Johnson has been a faculty member at UF since 2004,” said CALS Dean Elaine Turner.
 “Since then, his students and the university have received innumerable benefits from Johnson’s talent and creative approaches to student learning, advising and mentoring.”

 Johnson has taught a variety of courses, including wildlife of Florida, natural resource ecology, and invasion ecology of amphibians and reptiles.
 Along with these courses, he has led multiple study abroad programs to Australia to study vertebrate biodiversity and Australian wildlife.

 To ensure his courses connect with students, Johnson has often varied his course modalities, teaching both face-to-face and online, leading lectures and labs, and granting students opportunities to apply hands-on learning through field-based instruction.
 Throughout the semester, he offers multiple field trips for students to kayak, canoe, snorkel and hike around the state of Florida.
 These excursions are used to encourage students to appreciate the wildlife they are learning about firsthand.